apache/flink/docs/dev/table/python/vectorized_python_udfs.md

 Vectorized Python user-defined functions are functions which are executed by transferring a batch of elements between JVM and Python VM in Arrow columnar format.
-The performance of vectorized Python user-defined functions are usually much higher than non-vectorized Python user-defined functions as the serialization/deserialization overhead is much reduced.
+The performance of vectorized Python user-defined functions are usually much higher than non-vectorized Python user-defined functions as the serialization/deserialization overhead and invocation overhead are much reduced.
 Besides, users could leverage the popular Python libraries such as Pandas, Numpy, etc for the vectorized Python user-defined functions implementation.
 These Python libraries are highly optimized and provide high-performance data structures and functions.
 It shares the similar way as the
 [non-vectorized user-defined functions]({{ site.baseurl }}/dev/table/python/python_udfs.html) on how to define vectorized user-defined functions.
 Users only need to add an extra parameter `udf_type="pandas"` in the decorator `udf` to mark it as a vectorized user-defined function.